 Whichever option you choose, studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

-Our staff are internationally recognised for their language research (REF 2014).
+Our staff are internationally recognised for their language research, 100% of our research impact in modern languages and linguistics is world-leading (Research Excellence Framework 2021).
 Their books dominate the reading lists at other universities.
 We maintain excellent student-staff ratios, and we integrate language learning with linguistics wherever there is synergy.

 In addition to helping you acquire practical foreign language skills, our staff share their expertise with you in the areas of theoretical linguistics, sociolinguistics, applied linguistics, and psycholinguistics.